dynamicweb/CLI/README.md

 Exporting all templates from current environment to local solution
 > $ cd DynamicWebSolution/Files
 >
-> $ dw files /templates ./templates
+> $ dw files templates ./templates -fre

 Listing the system files structure of the current environment
 > $ dw files system -lr